sakomws/convoy/telepresence_use_case_01.md

 ### Getting Started

-Sample application that shows how to connect a frontend in development with a production backend run in remote cluster.
+Sample application that shows how to connect a frontend in development with a backend running in remote cluster.

 #### Remote Cluster or Minikube